 Let’s take a closer look at how railroad workers are exposed to asbestos, which types of tradesmen and tradeswomen are at risk, how your risk is minimized, and how you can seek legal help if you have been exposed and weren’t properly warned or protected by your employer.

 Until the 1980s, asbestos was widely used across industries, including the railroad industry.
-This "miracle mineral" was non-corrosive and had the ability to resist heat and prevent fires from happening, which made it an appealing choice for use in locomotives, freight trains, and passenger cars.
+This “miracle mineral” was non-corrosive and could resist heat and prevent fires from happening, which made it an appealing choice for use in locomotives, freight trains, and passenger cars.
 It was commonly used in insulation, floor tiles, steam engines, rail ties, brake pads, sealing cement, brake linings, and more.
 Employees and passengers alike were then exposed to deadly asbestos fibers.
 The level of exposure varied, depending on:

 Products that railroad workers, in particular, would have been exposed to include:

 The truth about the danger of asbestos was revealed in the 1970s.
 After, those who became ill were able to connect their illnesses to asbestos exposure.
 While asbestos exposure is incredibly harmful, the effects of it aren’t typically felt and diagnosed until 10-50 years after exposure occurs.
 To this day, railroad workers are being diagnosed with asbestos-related diseases, as are many of their family members due to secondary exposure (which can occur if a railroad worker accidentally comes home with asbestos fibers clinging to them).

 The jobs that these railroad workers held typically included:

 Today, the railroad workers most at risk are those who make repairs on aging railcars.
 These older railcars contain deteriorating asbestos, which can become fragile and release asbestos fibers into the air.
 If airborne fibers are combined with a poorly ventilated space, anyone in that space is at a very high risk of developing an asbestos-related disease.